a-ast/akeneo-data-loader/README.md

 I hope you know your Akeneo host, so use it by creating a `Credentials` object.

-Besides this, you need to know name and password of the user that you going to use for connecting via API.
+Besides this, you need to know the name and password of the user that you going to use for connecting via API.

-Last, but not the least, you need a client ID and a secret of an API connection.
+Last, but not the least, you need the client ID and secret of an API connection.
 You can create a connection in you Akeneo in the `System > API connection` section or use the console command to generate it: